The end of judicial independence in Mexico is a threat to democracy and stability.

 Photo via Reuters

-Isabella Paganini: Roughly 7,000 judges in Mexico will now all be elected, rather than appointed, removing current judicial workers from their positions.
+ISABELLA PAGANINI: Roughly 7,000 judges in Mexico will now all be elected, rather than appointed, removing current judicial workers from their positions.

 In addition to the introduction of “faceless judges” – judges whose anonymity is preserved in certain criminal cases for their protection – and a judicial disciplinary tribunal, the popular election is one of many controversial reforms recently proposed by former President Andrés Manuel López Obrador of Mexico.
 These changes will fundamentally transform the nature of judiciary power and composition of courts.
 Congress and a majority of state legislatures have approved the proposed amendments.
 However, the country remains divided on the constitutionality and efficacy of the overhaul.